 Starting your own business is a bold move.
 Your guts and ideas got you here.
 Now, you face a new kind of problem.
 If you are not a lawyer, forming an LLC in Nevada can seem scary and arcane.
 Even for experienced business owners, legal technicalities can be a challenge.

 But there’s good news!
-Starting an LLC in Nevada isn’t that hard.
+It isn’t that hard to start an LLC in Nevada.
 You just need to make sure you follow the steps of the many that have come before you.

 In this article, you’ll find all the information you need, including: